microbrent/camp2-2017-camelyon16lite/readme.md

 ## License

 This project is licensed under whatever the freeest possible license is.
-Feel free to use this software in nayway you see fit.
+Feel free to use this software in anyway you see fit.

 ## Acknowledgments

-* This code is repurposed from the advanced MNIST tuorial by Tensorflow: https://www.tensorflow.org/get_started/mnist/pros
+* This code is repurposed from the advanced MNIST tutorial by Tensorflow: https://www.tensorflow.org/get_started/mnist/pros
 * The image data is form the CAMELYON16 challenge: https://camelyon16.grand-challenge.org/